mislav/blog/_posts/2011-12-12-vim-revisited.md

 mouse.
 In general:

-* If you repeatedly (more than 2-3 times in a row) hit cursor keys to get somewhere, there is a better way.
+* If you repeatedly (more than 2-3 times in a row) hit cursor keys to navigate, there is a better way.
 * If you press backspace more than a couple of times to delete text, there is a better way.
 * If you find yourself performing the same changes on several lines,